Cistron/cistron.github.io/splats/hpc1.md

 ---
 layout: splat
-title: HPC - Accessing Cirrus and installing QIIME
+title: High Performance Computing - Accessing Cirrus and installing QIIME
 ---

 As mentioned during the course introduction, you will get access to Cirrus, a high performance compute cluster managed by the [EPCC in Edingburgh](https://www.epcc.ed.ac.uk/).
 This guide will walk you through account setup, setup of ssh-keys and software installation.